 If you’ve got a Google account, feel free to use and modify this template.
+Note: You will need to go to File > Make a Copy.
 You’ll notice that there is a drop down menu allowing you to select shot size and duration which avoids having to type these in manually.
 You’ll notice that the spreadsheet automatically fills cells with previous values, helping to streamline the process.
 If your film is shot in different places, you can order rows by location to streamline your shoot.
 This gives you an ordered list of every shot you need in that place so you only have to visit locations once and you’re not likely to miss important shots.
 To do this, click on the drop down menu at the top of the ‘Location’.
 Select ‘Sort Sheet A-Z’.
 To reorder the rows by scene and shot number, click on the first column, hold down shift, then click on the second column.
 Select ‘Sort Sheet A – Z’ from the drown down menu for the first column.
 One of the advantages of using Google Drive to create your shotlist is that it allows you to collaborate with other people in real time.
 Click on Share, type in your friend’s email address, press ‘Share & save’, then you’ll be able to work on the document together.

 When you’re done, print a hardcopy and chuck it on a clipboard, crossing off important shots as you go.
 Next time you grab a camera, consider using a shotlist to help you plan and organise your film.